California Child Safety AMBER Network

 The California Broadcasters Association, California Department of Transportation, California Lottery, Facebook, Twitter, California law enforcement agencies, and the media.

-In order for the California AMBER Alert Plan to be activated, law enforcement must be satisfied the following criteria must have been met:
+In order for an AMBER Alert to be activated, the following criteria must be met (Government Code section 8594):

-• The victim is 17 years of age or younger, or of proven mental or physical disability.
+2. The victim is 17 years of age or younger, or an individual with a proven mental or physical disability.

-• There is information available that, if disseminated to the general public, could assist in the safe recovery of the victim.
+4. There is information available that, if disseminated to the public, could assist in the safe recovery of the victim.

 The AMBER Alert cannot be used for custodial disputes or runaway cases which do not meet the criteria.
 Here are the steps a law enforcement agency must take once it has been determined the criteria have been met: